muhamkor/MAMOSTV/README.md

 ## Usage
  **Open the Playlist:**
-   - Use your preferred IPTV player to open the `mamostv.m3u` file.
+   - Use your preferred IPTV player to open the `https://github.com/muhamkor/MAMOSTV/blob/main/mamostv.m3u` link.

 ## Contribution